 |Short Term Parking Spaces||Ticket Office||Wheelchair|

 - Silver Meteor

 - Silver Star

 The present-day Miami station is a modern concrete structure built in 1978 and lies just east of the Miami International Airport in the Hialeah area.
 It is also the southern terminus of the Tri-Rail commuter rail system.
 At the time of its construction, Amtrak was building stations to a standard plan and the Miami station is very similar to the Amtrak station in St. Paul, Minn.

-In 2013, Amtrak is scheduled to relocate to the new Miami Central Station (MCS, a new transportation hub for the Miami-Dade County and South Florida region.
-It will be part of the larger Miami Intermodal Center (MIC), which will consist of a rental car center, the Miami Central Station, major roadway improvements, the MIA Mover transit system and a joint development component.
+Amtrak is scheduled to relocate to the new Miami Central Station (MCS) once it is completed.
+The MCS, a new transportation hub for the Miami-Dade County and South Florida region, is part of the larger Miami Intermodal Center (MIC), which will also include a rental car center, major roadway improvements, the MIA Mover transit system and a joint development component.
 The U. S. Department of Transportation has identified the MIC as a project of national significance.
 The completed center will cost approximately $1.7 billion and is expected to serve approximately 150,000 commuters and travelers daily.

 The rental car center portion of the MIC opened on July 13, 2010.
 All rental car companies that operated inside the Miami International Airport and many located nearby have relocated into this consolidated facility with each company having its own sales counter.
 Each of the facility's four levels is 20 acres in size, with a spacious customer service lobby on the top floor where it meets the MIA Mover, a light-rail people-mover that connects directly into the airport, and which opened on September 29, 2011.